Marcelle has a degree in journalism. She is also a certified spin instructor, where she shares her passion for fitness and music.

 Workout: This tune is perfect for a strong hill climb with runs.

-- Rocking School’s Out For Summer 12 Song Playlist
+- Rocking School’s Out For Summer Music Playlist for Spin Class

-Enjoy this rocking playlist from a "School's Out For Summer" indoor cycling class.
+Enjoy this rocking playlist from a "School's Out For Summer" spin class.
 Alice Cooper joins musicians through the decades here with songs about those last days of school.

 Celebrate America’s Independence Day with this rocking 4th of July playlist!
 Add some patriotic songs to your summer workout or cookout playlist.